DeterminateSystems/flake-checker/README.md

       uses: DeterminateSystems/flake-checker-action@main
 ```

-When run in GitHub Actions, Flake Checker always exits with a status code of 0&mdash;and thus will never fail your workflows&mdash;and reports its findings as a [Markdown summary][md].
+When run in GitHub Actions, Nix Flake Checker always exits with a status code of 0 by default&mdash;and thus never fails your workflows&mdash;and reports its findings as a [Markdown summary][md].

 ## Telemetry

-The goal of Flake Checker is to help teams stay on recent and supported versions of Nixpkgs.
+The goal of Nix Flake Checker is to help teams stay on recent and supported versions of Nixpkgs.
 The flake checker collects a little bit of telemetry information to help us make that true.

 Here is a table of the [telemetry data we collect][telemetry]: